JaredVandeWater/student-workbook/src/reflections/wk4/day4.md

 What does Stateless mean?
 <br>
+The server doesn't remember who made requests, it just delivers a response regardless of other requests made by the same user.
 <br>
 <br>

 What URL pattern is used when writing a RESTful API?
 <br>
+We end each section with a plural, such as questions, leaving an array of questions, then often you'd do questions/1 to grab the first, or possible the questions/question-id to grab a specific question based on its id.
 <br>
 <br>